Appalachian Regional Development Act: Background

+Legislative History

 In 1965, Democratic Senator Jennings Randolph from West Virginia, who was chair of the Subcommittee on Public Roads of the Senate Committee on Public Works, wrote to West Virginia Senator Robert Byrd, requesting support for a bill that would provide aid to the Appalachian region.
 Because Robert Byrd came from the coal fields of Southern West Virginia, he readily agreed to co-sponsor the bill.
 On January 6, 1965, Senator Jennings Randolph introduced an administration-backed Appalachian aid bill (S.3) calling for more than $1 billion in federal assistance to the region.
-The Public Works Committee reported the bill to the Senate on January 27, 1965, and the Senate passed the bill on February 1, 1965, with a vote of 62-22.
+The Public Works Committee reported the bill to the Senate on January 27, 1965, with proposed and summarily struck-down amendments made by individuals like Wisconsin Senator Gaylord Nelson (D-Wisconsin), seeking to tack on other depressed areas of the country to the recipients of aid in the bill.
+The Senate passed the bill on February 1, 1965, with a vote of 62-22.

-The House of Representatives reported the bill on February 17, 1965, and passed the House with a 257-165 roll call vote on March 3, 1965.
+The House of Representatives reported the Senate version of the bill on February 17, 1965, proceeding to pass the bill without change, taking a 257-165 roll call vote on March 3, 1965.
+There were attempts by figures in the House like Gerald Ford to provide an alternative to the development programs stipulated in the bill, but it was perceived as "hastily put together" and even saw lacking support from fellow Republicans.

 President Johnson signed the Appalachian Regional Development Act of 1965 into law on March 9, 1965.
 The act established the Appalachian Regional Commission (ARC).
 Its membership included representatives from New York, Pennsylvania, Ohio, Maryland, West Virginia, Virginia, Kentucky, Tennessee, North Carolina, South Carolina, Georgia, Alabama, and Mississippi.